Diverse Audio Embeddings -- Bringing Features Back Outperforms CLAP!: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we have shown how prior domain-specific feature embeddings can be extracted and used in conjunction with end-to-end learned embeddings.
+This paper shows how prior domain-specific feature embeddings can be extracted and used in conjunction with end-to-end learned embeddings.
 This is particularly important, as by learning feature-specific embeddings, we learn a robust feature set that focuses on the best representation in that domain-specific representation rather than taking help from other signals.
 In this work, we see that we diversify our feature set by first learning a diverse feature set based on pitch, timbre, end-to-end architecture, and convolutional embedding.
 These category-specific features, combined with end-to-end architecture-derived embedding, not only add to the interpretability and robustness of the learned representation but also help us increase the performance of a baseline end-to-end learned architecture by quite a significant amount.
-We hope this work would pave way for bringing in domain expertise together with optimized end to end architectures.
+We hope this work will pave the way for bringing in domain expertise and optimized end-to-end architectures.